kcelia/Reminder/Others/shell_bash.md

 ### Shell programming:

 Mini programming language integrated in all Linux systems.
 So, no configuration is required for installation or compilation.
 All commands used in shell scripts are system commands.
-You just need an editor (Vi, Vim, emacs,...)
+You just need an editor (Vi, Vim, emacs,...).

 In shell scripts, the shell acts as an interpreter and executes the commands sequentially.

-**DRY** stands  for "Don't Repeat Yourself_
+**DRY** stands  for _Don't Repeat Yourself_.

 ### Different _shells_